 In Divi theme, you can customize the single post layout via the WordPress theme customize (Appearance -> Customize).
 However, the options to customize the single post layout are very limited.
 You can’t even change the typography of the text body (font size, font style, font family, and font color).
 Fortunately, Divi Builder (the default page builder of Divi theme) comes with a theme builder feature that allows you to create a custom single post layout.
-Since Divi Builder can now be installed on any WordPress — other than themes developed by Elegant Themes — you can create a custom single post layout with Divi Builder no matter the WordPress theme you use.
+Since Divi Builder can now be installed on any WordPress theme — other than themes developed by Elegant Themes — you can create a custom single post layout with Divi Builder no matter the WordPress theme you use.

 There are two ways to create a custom single post layout in WordPress with Divi Builder.
 You can create a custom single post layout whether from a premade template or from scratch.